The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Waves in Plasmas

-Fig.~\ref{ac4} clearly illustrates how an acoustic wave induces additional lines in the motional (dynamic) spectrum of the trapped microparticles.
+Fig.~\ref{ac4} clearly illustrates how an acoustic wave induces additional lines in the motional (dynamic) spectrum of trapped microparticles.
 If the value of the acoustic wave frequency $\nu_A$ is close to the value of the a.c. voltage frequency $\nu_0$, an amplitude modulation of the photodetector voltage is reported.
 The phenomenon is identical with the beat frequency between two wavelengths.
-A numerical analysis is also performed in \cite{Sto11}, while the results show a good agreement with the experiment.
-Based on the experimental results it is supposed that the operating point in the stability diagram of the linear trap under test corresponds to $q_x \approx 0.908$ (namely $Q/M \approx 5.4 \times 10^{-4}$ C/kg, according to eq. \ref{Acou3}).
-If the specific charge ratio $Q/M$ is known as well as the microparticle mass, then the value of the electric charge $Q$ can be estimated.
+A numerical analysis is also performed in \cite{Sto11} while the results show good agreement with the experiment.
+Based on the experimental results it is supposed that the operating point in the stability diagram, for the linear trap under test, corresponds to $q_x \approx 0.908$ (namely $Q/M \approx 5.4 \times 10^{-4}$ C/kg, according to eq. \ref{Acou3}).
+If the the microparticle mass and the specific charge ratio $Q/M$ are known, then the electric charge value, $Q$, can be estimated.